Severson-Group/eMach/docs/source/contribution.rst

 following tasks:

 1. Pull/fetch the branch being reviewed onto their device
-2. Run the code to ensure no errors occur
+2. Verify code works
-3. Verify that the results detailed in the PR documentation are true and accurate
+3. Edit language of the documentation if necessary
-4. Ensure that any major changes/additions to the codebase are accompanied with proper documentation
+4. Ensure proper python coding practices
-5. Review to the best of their abilities the contents of the PR to ensure its accuracy and validity
+5. Add a preliminary review of eMach architecture and subject matter
 6. Request changes/give approval to pass to a Level 2 reviewer

+Level 1 reviewers as of 10/10/2023: Dante Newman, Anson Chan, Takahiro Noguchi

 Level 2 Review Requirements
 ++++++++++++++++++++++++++++++++++++++++++++